June 20: Today in Royal History

 June 20, 1923 – Death of Marie of Battenberg, Princess of Erbach-Schönberg, daughter of Prince Alexander of Hesse and by Rhine, in Schönberg, Germany; buried in the cemetery of St. Mary’s Church in Schönberg, Hesse, Germany

 The Battenberg / Mountbatten family descends from Marie’s parents Prince Alexander of Hesse and by Rhine and his morganatic wife Countess Julia von Hauke.
-In 1871, Marie married Gustaf Ernst, Count of Erbach-Schönberg and they had four children.
+In 1871, Marie married Gustaf Ernst, Count of Erbach-Schönberg and had four children.
 An avid writer, Marie published translations of several prominent works and wrote My Trip to Bulgaria, a memoir of her visit to her brother Alexander who was reigning Prince of Bulgaria from 1879 to 1886.
-In her later years, several more memoirs were published, one of which detailed the relationship she had with her son Maximilian who was mentally unstable.
-Marie died in Schönberg, Hesse, Germany on June 20, 1923 at the age of 71.
+In her later years, several more memoirs were published, one of which detailed the situation of her son Maximilian who was mentally unstable.

 Unofficial Royalty: Marie of Battenberg, Princess of Erbach-Schönberg